 DIR-3KYC

-Within 30 days of holding first board meeting
+Within 30 days of holding the first board meeting

 through Form MBP-1

-through form DIR-8 Each company directors in each financial year must file a non-disqualification report with the company
+Through form DIR-8, each company director in each financial year must file a non-disqualification report with the company

-File form ADP-1 within15 days of the meeting in which auditor gets appointed
+File form ADP-1 within 15 days of the meeting in which the auditor is appointed

 Every Company shall hold Meetings of its Board of Directors every year

-Minimum number of meeting will be 4 in such a manner that maximum gap between two meeting not more than 120days
+Minimum number of meetings will be 4, in such a manner that the maximum gap between two meetings is not more than 120 days

-Within 6 month from the closer of financial year
+Within 6 months of the closure of the financial year

 Every Small Company must file its Annual Return.

-Financial Statement: Company is expected to file in this form their Balance Sheet along with Statement of Profit and Loss Account, Cash Flow Statement and Directors ' Report.
+Financial Statement: The Company is expected to file in this form their Balance Sheet along with Statement of Profit and Loss Account, Cash Flow Statement, and Directors ' Report.

 Through form AOC-4